cnburger/ESLT/README.md

 # ESLT
-Elements of Statistical Learning Theory
+The code is exaples or Questions from the book Elements of Statistical Learning Theory https://web.stanford.edu/~hastie/ElemStatLearn/